-Reformation Studies (MLitt) 2017 entry
+Reformation Studies (MLitt) 2020 entry

 The MLitt in Reformation Studies provides intensive training in the historiography, debates and sources of the Protestant and Catholic Reformations.

-Postgraduate; leading to a Master of Letters (MLitt)
+Postgraduate, leading to a Master of Letters (MLitt)

 One year full time

-English language proficiency.
+- English language proficiency.
 See English language tests and qualifications.

 The qualifications listed are indicative minimum requirements for entry.
 Some academic Schools will ask applicants to achieve significantly higher marks than the minimum.
 Obtaining the listed entry requirements will not guarantee you a place, as the University considers all aspects of every application including, where applicable, the writing sample, personal statement, and supporting documents.

-UK and EU: £7,500
+UK and EU: £9,450

-Applications are accepted until shortly before teaching starts in September.
+Wednesday 12 August 2020.
 Applicants should apply as early as possible to be eligible for certain scholarships and for international visa purposes.